Labelling guidelines for VQA wines

 - With at least one representation of the VQA logo that is 15 mm or larger

-- Bottles sizes smaller than 375 ml are subject to a 10 mm minimum
+- Bottles sizes up to 250 ml are subject to a 10 mm minimum

-Other information specific to wine category (see applicable regulation)
+Other information is required for specific to wine categories, including:

 The alcohol content (% alcohol by volume) to within a tolerance of +/- 1.1% of the tested value